Dauie/malloc/README.md

 Sequential calls to malloc() will return pointers to sufficiently sized blocks in said slab.
 Once the slab has run out of blocks to allocate, a new slab will be mapped, segmented, and a block from the new slab will be given.

-If all tiny blocks from a slab have been allocated, and small blocks still remain, a small block will be segmented into tiny blocks to avoid mapping a new slab.

 The manager of these slabs keeps a reference to the next tiny and small blocks that can be given, to increase speed.
 And when a block is returned from the user, that block will be queued for the next allocation.

 ### Large allocations